hyperf/hyperf/docs/en/kafka.md

 [longlang/phpkafka](https://github.com/longyan/phpkafka) component is provided by [Longzhiyan](http://longlang.org/) and supports `PHP-FPM` and `Swoole`.
 Thank you `Swoole Team` and `ZenTao Team` for their contributions to the community.

-> This component is a Beta version, please use it with caution.

 ## Installation

 ```bash